-Negative keywords prevent your ad from showing to audiences you know aren’t interested.
-They play a crucial role in maximizing the ROI of an AdWords campaign by making sure you don't waste money on irrelevant keywords.
+Negative keywords play a crucial role in maximising the ROI of an AdWords campaign by making sure you don't waste money on irrelevant keywords.
 Adding negative keywords to your account will prevent your ads from showing when that word is searched.

-In theory, you can go into the search query report, select your queries and add them as exact match negatives.
-But in practice, it feels like 5 new search queries pop up every time you add a negative!
+In theory, you can view the account's search query report, select each irrelevant query, and add them as exact match negatives.
+But in practice, it feels like five new search queries pop up every time you add a negative!
 Whack-a-mole is a tedious strategy for search query management.

-The key is to identify “query roots”, or the defining word that makes the search query irrelevant) is a more efficient approach.
-This way, we can eliminate clusters of irrelevant search queries, and prevent more from triggering in the future.
+Identifying “query roots” (the defining word that makes the search query irrelevant) is a more efficient approach.
+This way, we can eliminate clusters of irrelevant search queries and prevent more from triggering in the future.

 How does this improvement work?

-You'll see this improvement if we find a word that has spent a lot of budget whilst converting very little.
+You'll see this improvement if we find a search term that has spent a lot of budget while converting very few searchers.

-To help you decide whether you should push or dismiss this improvement, we'll show you the amount spent on queries containing that word, the number of conversions and CPA it's obtained, as well as your current target CPA.
+To help you decide whether you should Add Negative Keyword or Dismiss this improvement, we'll show you the amount spent on queries containing that word, the number of conversions and CPA it's obtained, and your current target CPA for the campaign group.

-We'll also show you some of the queries found in your account that contain the word to give you a feel for whether the word would make a good negative KW.
+We'll also show examples of queries containing the word, giving you a feel for whether the word would make an appropriate negative keyword.

-Pushing this improvement will blacklist this word completely.
-If you disagree with the improvement (as in you believe this word's performance is acceptable, and shouldn't be blacklisted), consider adjusting your CPA target in Client Settings.
+Completing this improvement will blacklist this word completely.
+If you disagree with the improvement (you believe this word's performance is acceptable, and shouldn't be blacklisted), consider adjusting the CPA target in Opteo's Client Settings.